UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 ### Setting Up The Games Disk
 This section assumes that an undisturbed copy of `ock.rk05` from the PiDP-8/I project is mounted as disk 4 (`ock.rk05` is `disks/disk4.rk05`).
-Additionally, it is assumed that disk 3 is the handlers disk (`unmodified-umd-disks/handlers.rk05` is `disks/disk3.rk05`).
+Additionally, it is assumed that disk 3 is the UMD resource disk (`unmodified-umd-disks/umd-resource.rk05` is `disks/disk3.rk05`).

 To setup the `games.rk05` games disk, we will simply copy the contents of the second half of the `ock.rk05` disk (should be mounted as `disk4.rk05`) to the games disk:
 ```